Tarnn/PoolListener/README.md

-# WLFI Pool Listener
+# Uniswap V3 Pool Listener

-A Python application that monitors the Uniswap V3 factory for new liquidity pools involving the WLFI token and sends email notifications when such pools are created.
+A Python application that monitors the Uniswap V3 factory for new liquidity pools involving any specified token and sends email notifications when such pools are created.

 ## Features

 - 🔍 **Real-time monitoring**: Continuously listens for new Uniswap V3 pool creation events
-- 🎯 **WLFI-specific**: Only triggers alerts for pools involving the WLFI token
+- 🎯 **Token-specific**: Only triggers alerts for pools involving your specified token
-- 📧 **Email notifications**: Sends detailed email alerts when new pools are detected
+- 📧 **Multiple email notifications**: Sends detailed email alerts to multiple recipients
 - 🔄 **Automatic recovery**: Handles connection errors and retries automatically
 - ⚡ **Efficient**: Uses event filtering to minimize API calls
 - 🔒 **Secure**: Uses environment variables for sensitive configuration
+- 💰 **Liquidity verification**: Checks if pools have actual liquidity (tradeable)

 ## Requirements